ryanking13/wheel-optimizer/docs/project/optimizers.md

 Strips `#` comments from `.py` files using the `tokenize` module.
 Correctly preserves strings that contain `#` characters and docstrings.

+### `minify_whitespace`

+Reduces indentation from 4 spaces (or whatever the file uses) to 1 space per level and removes blank lines.
+Uses `tokenize` to detect the indent unit, then rewrites line-by-line.
+String contents are preserved.
+This is analogous to whitespace minification in JavaScript bundlers.

 ## Late-stage optimizers (order 900)

 These run last, after all source transforms are complete.